piotrwitek/typesafe-actions/README.md

 ### createAction

-> create the action-creator of a typesafe compatible action
+> create custom action-creator using constructor function with injected resolver callback

 ```ts
 // type only